Closeness to the Diagonal for Longest Common Subsequences in Random Words: Introduction

+To further put our framework in context, also note that $2(n-LC_n)$ is a version of the edit/Levenshtein distance used in computer science.
+It is equal to the minimal number of insertions and deletions to change either string/word into the other.

+A well known result of Chv\'atal and Sankoff \cite{CS} asserts that, when scaled by $n$, $\bbe LC_n$ converges to a constant $\gamma^*\in (0,1)$ (which depends on the size of the alphabet and on the law of $X_1$) given, via superadditivity, by $\gamma^*=\sup_{n\ge 1} \bbe LC_n/n$.
+However, to this day, even in the uniform binary case, the exact value of $\gamma^*$ is unknown.
+Moreover, Alexander~\cite{A} determined the rate of convergence to $\gamma^*$ showing that there exists an absolute constant $K_A$, independent of $n$, of the size of the finite alphabet $\cala$, (and of the law of $X_1$), such that for all $n\ge 1$,

+This law of large numbers (with rate) gives the first order behavior of $LC_n$, and the next problem of interest is to study the order of the variance (or more generally, of the centered absolute moments) of $LC_n$.
+This order has been found to be linear in the length of the sequences in various instances (e.g., \cite{HLM}, \cite{HM}, \cite{LM}, \cite{HMa}).
+This is, in particular, the case for iid binary sequences with zeros and ones having very different probabilities or for some classes of models ``as close as one wants" to the uniform iid one \cite{AHM2}.
+In all the known instances, it turns out that the order of the variance of $LC_n$ is thus linear in $n$ which is the order conjectured by Waterman~\cite{WE}, for which Steele~\cite{S} had previously obtained a generic linear upper bound.
+However, the most important equiprobable iid (say, binary) case remains open.

-To do so, we are going to partition $X$ into pieces of length $k$, fixed, as n goes to infinity, and prove that typically, in any optimal alignment, most of these pieces get aligned with pieces of $Y$ of similar length.
-More precisely, we assume throughout that
+In the present paper our purpose is different and we study optimal alignments at a macroscopic level.
+We present a general methodology showing that a property of optimal alignments holds true, provided this property typically holds true for short-strings alignments.
+To prove these results, we partition $X$ into pieces of \textit{fixed} length $k$ and, as $n$ goes to infinity, show that typically, and further with probability exponentially close to one, in any optimal alignment most of these pieces get aligned with pieces of $Y$ of similar length $k$.
+In other words, with high probability, there are no macroscopic gaps in the optimal alignments.

+Let us explain, on a further example, how alignments have to stay close to the diagonal.
+Take the two related, English and German, words: $X=mother$ and $Y=mutter$.
+The longest common subsequence is $mter$, hence $LC_6=4$ and the common subsequence $mter$ corresponds to the following two alignments: